eakulova/inventory-management/README.md

 _There are two ways to run the application:_
 1) From command line.
-Maven and jre 1.8 or higher must be installed.
+Maven and JDK 1.8 or higher must be installed.

      `mvn spring-boot:run`
 2) By using docker.